basetime/bldr-sfmc/README.md

 You and your organizations security are important.
 We've taken steps to ensure that the credentials you use for configurations are encrypted and stored securely.

-Credentials are stored using your machines default password storage (OSX Keychain or Windows Credential Manager).
+Credentials are stored using your machines default password storage (OSX Keychain Access or Windows Credential Manager).

 We have implemented `aes-256-ctr` encryption, which will encrypt your Installed Package `ClientId` and `ClientSecret` prior to being stored.
-A key specific to you will be created and stored separate from the stored credentials.

 <!-- TODO migration notes -->